-The overall conclusion of this assessment is that the proposed development is acceptable because it leads to negligible loss of future agricultural production potential.
+The overall conclusion of this assessment is that the proposed development is acceptable because it leads to no loss of future agricultural production potential.

-This assessment confirms the low to medium sensitivity rating of the site by the screening tool because of the site's assessed agricultural production potential and current agricultural land use.
+This assessment confirms the low to medium sensitivity classification by the screening tool because of the site's assessed cropping potential.